Padma Fitness & Yoga

 Bone quality vs. bone density

 The DXA (dual-energy x-ray absorptiometry) scan, which measure bone mineral density, indicates the presence of osteopenia or osteoporosis.
-But while the DXA scan has been the gold standard for testing bone health for the last several decades, some experts believe that bone quality may be a more important indicator of bone health than bone density.
+The DXA scan has been the gold standard for testing bone health since 1987.
+However, some experts believe that bone quality may be a more important indicator of bone health than bone density.
 In addition, the traditional DXA scan can give inaccurate readings for some individuals, such as those with arthritis.
-Unfortunately, at the time that this was written (2024), there aren't any perfect measurements of bone quality.
-Hopefully, science will catch up with the need to accurately assess bone quality and fragility.
+Thus, while the DXA scan continues to be the gold standard for testing bone health, it's important to know that it's not perfect.
+One way to maximize accuracy of your DXA results is to use the same DXA machine each time you get a scan.
+By getting all of your DXA scans (typically done every 2 years) completed at the same facility, you'll also get an informative report showing changes over time.

-And a new but promising technology is REMS (radiofrequency echographic multi-spectrometry), which measures bone structure and may provide a more accurate bone fragility score (1).
+A new but potentially promising technology is REMS (radiofrequency echographic multi-spectrometry), which measures bone structure and provides a bone fragility score (3).
+While REMS is a safe, radiation-free ultrasound technology, there are mixed reviews on its reliability.

 Factors that contribute to bone health